Table of Contents

 How does the Kiva Zip Team handle delinquencies?

 Loans are marked as delinquent when a borrower has paid back less money than owed to date, as indicated on the borrower’s repayment schedule.
 Only the borrower, the Trustee, and the lenders for a delinquent loan will know that it is delinquent.
-Loans are considered to be in default after 180 days has passed since a borrower has made a repayment.
+Loans are considered to be in default when the total amount repaid is less than the total amount expected as of six months prior.
 Once a loan is marked as defaulted, the borrower’s conversation tab will be closed.
+More information on Kiva Zip's default policy can be found at zip.kiva.org/blogs/144

 When loans are delinquent, borrowers and Trustees are expected to provide frequent updates to lenders about their business and the context around the delinquency.
 While lenders are welcome to ask questions of borrowers and Trustees in any situation, lenders should take great care that no comment that they post could be deemed as threatening or abusive in any way.
-Any comments in violation of Kiva Zip’s Conversation’s Tab Guidelines will be removed.
+Any comments in violation of the Community Guidelines will be removed.

 The Kiva Zip team has internal processes for managing delinquent loans.
 We are continuously striving to develop, analyze, and improve these processes.
 For more information on our delinquency management protocols, please see this blog post (as of October 2013).
 The Kiva Zip team may post updates to lenders on borrowers’ conversations tabs from time to time, but due to resource constraints, we cannot commit to doing this regularly for every loan.